forkiesassds/MCGalaxy-Stuff/README.md

 Makes a compass in your hotbar!
 Install instructions are in the file.
 ## CmdSlap2.cs
 Edited version of /Slap so you can slap OPs.
+## CmdLinebreak
+A simple command that breaks a line.